caxlsx/caxlsx_rails/README.md

 ##Usage

 Axlsx-Rails provides a renderer and a template handler.
-It adds the :xlsx format and parses .xlsx.axslx templates.
+It adds the :xlsx format and parses .xlsx.axlsx templates.

 ###Controller